 - Your pictures should now sit on your new Android phone.

 What all the solutions mentioned above have in common is that they are hugely complicated and require a whole lot of work on your end.
-Luckily, there is a much faster and significantly less challenging method that will enable you to transfer pictures from iPhone to Samsung in a few minutes.
+Luckily, there is a much faster and significantly less challenging method that will enable you to transfer pictures from one phone to another in a few minutes.
 We are talking about iMyFone iTransor Pro, a data transfer software that:

 - Has been downloaded 50+ million times so far.